Md1Haji/e_commerce_Yml/READMEPsuedo.md

 #### path parameters:

-- `id`: Unique identifier of the product to update the data.
+- id: Unique identifier of the product to update the data.

 #### Logic: